Hometown Hopefuls: Jake Williams, Wisconsin

 Afterward, Williams stopped playing club basketball overseas and was “kicking around the idea of being done for good” due to turnover on the coaching staff and on the roster.
 But a few of Williams’ old teammates decided to come back, so he joined them.

 He also followed the path set by Lade.
 Williams is now a player-coach himself, taking over at UW-Whitewater last year.
-The Warhawks lost in the quarterfinals at nationals, but two players from that team are with Williams on the U.S. roster for the world championship, happening now.
+The Warhawks lost in the quarterfinals at nationals, but two players from that team were with Williams on the U.S. roster for the world championships, which wrapped up June 20 with a win for Team USA.

-The U.S. men begin the knockout round at worlds today with a game against Argentina.
-The team finished 2-1 in the group stage, beating Iraq and Iran before losing to Great Britain.
-Williams is the team’s leading scorer so far in the tournament.
+The U.S. men won the world title with a one-point victory over Great Britain, the 2018 world champions and Tokyo Paralympic bronze medalists.
+Williams was the team’s leading scorer in the tournament with 110 points.

 Coaching is a rewarding and familiar feeling.
 When Williams parlayed his Whitewater playing experience into becoming a Paralympic star, he would often return from playing overseas to teach the sport in Milwaukee.